 Alston Moor Community Energy is raising funds to install solar panels on the roof of Samuel Kings School in Alston.
-The school has XXX pupils, is located in the heart of the Eden Valley in Cumbria.
+The school has XXX pupils, is located in the heart of the North Pennines Area of Outstanding Natural Beauty in Eden, Cumbria.
 The project has been designed to cut the school’s energy costs, but will also be used to educate pupils on climate change, and reduce the school’s carbon footprint.
 Similar projects have been successfully delivered all over the U.K. – such as the 10:10 Solar Schools programme, which installed PV on 80 schools around the country.
 The project will cost around £25,000.
-We’ve already raised £1,000, courtesy of Cumbria Action for Sustainability, and we’re aiming to raise around a third of the remaining costs from community donations.
-We will use the donations to demonstrate support for the project, raising the rest through grant applications.
+We only need £9,000 from donations.
+We’ve already raised some funds from Cumbria Action for Sustainability, and we’re aiming to raise £9,000 from community donations.
+We will use these to demonstrate support for the project, which will enable us to raise the remaining funds through grant applications.

 What we'll deliver: